Tinkerforge/doc/en/source/Kits/WeatherStation/WeatherStation.rst

 Now we mount the LCD 20x4 Bricklet to the case.
 It is probably easiest to start by screwing the 10mm spacer to the black Bricklet board from the bottom.
-After that we put the LCD on it and add a nut and washer between the case and the LCD circout board, to get a nice distance between the board and the case.
+After that we put the LCD on it and add a nut and washer between the case and the LCD circuit board, to get a nice distance between the board and the case.
 The whole thing is then screwed together from the top with the long 12mm screws.